 In accordance with IFRS 10, the Quilter legal group consolidates the assets and liabilities of certain investment funds in preparing its consolidated financial statements.
 The investment funds are outside the scope of the CRD IV consolidation.

-The Quilter legal group discloses capital adequacy on a Solvency II basis within the Quilter Group Solvency and Financial Condition Report.
+The Quilter legal group discloses capital adequacy on a Solvency II basis within the Quilter Group Solvency and Financial Condition Report which is published on the Quilter website.